Last updated 27/10/2010

 DESCRIBE ANY OTHER WAYS IN WHICH LAWYERS ARE AFFECTED BY ANTI-MONEY LAUNDERING LEGISLATION.

-Lawyers may also be examined under the Penal Code for involvement in money laundering activities.
-A prison term from one to 15 years may be imposed.
-Also, an offender may be subject to the following additional penalties:
+Lawyers may also be examined under Article 251 of the Penal Code, like other offenders, for involvement in money laundering activities.
+A prison term of one to 15 years may be imposed.
+In addition, an offender may be subject to the following penalties:

-A fine equal to three times the amount of money or the value of property used for the commission of a crime; or
+A fine equal to three times the amount of money or the value of property used in the commission of the crime; or

-Being banned from holding certain posts, professional practice or doing certain jobs for one to five years.
+Prohibition from holding certain posts, or engaging in certain professional practice areas or jobs for one to five years.

 HAVE LAWYERS IN YOUR JURISDICTION BEEN IMPLICATED IN MONEY LAUNDERING, INCLUDING ANY TYPE OF COMPLAINT, ARREST OR PROSECUTION?